NatoBoram/mirrord/README.md

 Mirrord has two modes : One using `--nocopy` with Btrfs snapshots and one without both.
 It's impossible to mix them because of limitations from IPFS.

 This is currently being used to create an IPFS mirror of the Ubuntu Archives.
+[Read more](https://www.reddit.com/r/ipfs/comments/hc9aqd/).

 ```list
 deb http://localhost:8080/ipns/QmRzYWabKciZNiRxnyPZGbcY8XWDBkqUwNdjXpsm1q2v7F/ubuntu focal           main restricted universe multiverse # IPNS